DT021/options-toolkit/README.md

 # Methodology
 The purpose of building a toolkit is to explore specific cases where data visualization and investment strategy come together.
 There are plenty of apps available that present all the data on a screen, and there is no need for me to reinvent the wheel.
 Instead, I would like to create a collection of small, highly-purposed tools where data presentations are not only helpful to investors but also highly tailored to particular investment strategies.
 In other words, what data is presented on the screen in a given tool is highly determined by how the data will be used by the investors for a certain task within a broader strategy.

 For example, if one is interested in put credit spreads, instead of displaying all the information available (all the greeks, all hypothetical P/Ls, etc.), this app will display exactly what one needs to make a specific decision, such as finding the most profitable spread divided by days to expiration.
-Other data secondary to this primary goal will be presented only when needed.
+Other data secondary to this primary goal will be presented only when they are needed.

 # Contribute
 Any contribution is appreciated, whether it's coding, testing, or general suggestions/recommendations regarding investing strategies, data visualizations, backend/frontend packages, and UI/UX.